gear-foundation/gear-wiki/docs/examples/Gaming/racingcars.md

         .expect("Error in sending a msg");
 }
 ```

-At the end of `handle_reply()` the `GameAction::Play` is called, which can only be called by the program itself.
+At the end of `handle_reply()`, the `GameAction::Play` is called, which can only be called by the program itself.
 This action is needed to track the game status and send a message to another bot.

 ```rust title="car-races/src/lib.rs"
 fn play(&mut self, account: &ActorId) {